-Samjhauta Express blast case verdict today
+Samjhauta Express blast case verdict at 4 pm

 Panchkula, Mar 11: A special National Investigation Agency (NIA) court in Panchkula will pronounce its verdict in the 2007 Samjhauta Express blast case today.